Mike McCoy (American football coach): San Diego Chargers

 On January 15, 2013, McCoy became the head coach of the San Diego Chargers, succeeding Norv Turner.
-McCoy was the youngest active head coach in the NFL and the second-youngest in team history; Al Saunders was 39 years old when he became head coach in 1986.
-McCoy earned his first win as a head coach on September 15, 2013, against Chip Kelly and the Philadelphia Eagles.
+McCoy became the youngest active head coach in the NFL and the second-youngest in team history as Al Saunders was 39 years old when he became head coach in 1986.

-Starting the season with a paltry 4–6 record, the Chargers won five of their last six games, including four straight to end the season, and finished the regular season with a 9–7 record.
-McCoy led the Chargers to a playoff berth as the #6-seed.
+McCoy earned his first win as a head coach during Week 2 against the Philadelphia Eagles.
+Despite starting the season with a 4–6 record, the Chargers won five of their last six games, including four straight to end the season, and finished the regular season with a 9–7 record and qualifying for the playoffs as the #6-seed.
 The Chargers had not made the playoffs since 2009.
-They upset the Cincinnati Bengals to a 27–10 victory in the Wild Card round.
-This was the Chargers' first playoff victory since 2008.
-However, their win streak would end in the Divisional Round with a 24–17 loss to the eventual AFC Champion Denver Broncos.
+They upset the Cincinnati Bengals on the road 27–10 during the Wild Card Round, marking the Chargers' first playoff victory since 2008.
+However, their win streak ended in the Divisional Round with a 24–17 road loss to the eventual AFC Champion Denver Broncos.